ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 True networking is about building a relationship, not a one-sided demand where you just want to get something immediately.
 And the best way to build mutually fulfilling relationships is to have something of value to offer in return.

-Don't ask for a referral in your first message to a person.
-If they can do it and you have a good conversation where you mention you're looking, they'll probably offer.

-*  "It shouldn’t be about promoting yourself, but about promoting your ideas." - my take, it can also be about helping other people.
-For example, writing my first data science talk.

 While people sometimes think you need a network to accomplish great things, it actually mostly goes the other way.
 Adam Grant wrote about this in a [recent article](https://www.nytimes.com/2017/08/24/opinion/sunday/networking-connections-business.html?_r=0)

 > My students often believe that if they simply meet more important people, their work will improve.
 But it’s remarkably hard to engage with those people unless you’ve already put something valuable out into the world.
 That’s what piques the curiosity of advisers and sponsors.
 Achievements show you have something to give, not just something to take.